-And yet, all the years of my childhood and well into my adulthood, I had never met a descendant of the infamous trials—that is, until I turned the cover of Witch’s Breed to read the following inscription: “For my dear great-nephew … who is the direct descendant through his mother’s family (sic) Susanna Martin of Massachusetts…” It was then I realized that not only was I living among a witch’s descendants, but I had married into the family.
-My husband must have known this from an early age as, in what was obviously the work of a child, he had penned his own dedication: “Thank you Aunt Susan for the book and the writing in the book too.”
+Still, all the years of my childhood and well into my adulthood, I had never met a descendant of the infamous trials—that is, until I turned the cover of Witch’s Breed to read the following inscription: “For my dear great-nephew … who is the direct descendant through his mother’s family (sic) Susanna Martin of Massachusetts…” It was then I realized that not only was I living among a witch’s descendants, but I had married into the family.
+My husband, obviously a lot younger, had penned his own dedication: “Thank you Aunt Susan for the book and the writing in the book too.”

-The name Susanna Martin didn’t ring any bells, which made me more than curious.
+The name Susanna Martin didn’t ring any bells.
 How had I, having grown up in New England, never heard of this woman?
 Who was she exactly?
 Where had she come from?
 What was her role in the Salem Witchcraft Trials?
-Naturally, I asked my husband, who explained to me that her unfortunate circumstances stemmed from the fact that she was an elderly widow and she may have been a Quaker.
-The Puritan persecution of Quakers in the colonies is historically documented.
-Once, he said, he’d gone to the Salem courthouse to read the transcripts of her trial, and came away convinced that she, like so many others, was innocence of any wrong-doing—never mind the ridiculous accusation of witchcraft.
-The entire tragedy could be explained in terms of the vulnerable social position of women; the fact that Susanna owned valuable land; and the greed of her neighbors.
-From the way he spoke of her, I could tell that he thought her intelligent, decent, and outspoken.
-He respected her both as a human being and as a martyr.
-In a horrible miscarriage of justice, she had been found guilty of witchcraft and hanged.
+I asked my husband, who explained to me that her notoriety stemmed from the fact that she was an elderly widow and a Quaker.
+Puritans regularly persecuted back then.
+He told me about the time he’d gone to the Salem courthouse to read the transcripts of her trial.
+What was she like?
+I asked.
+"Tough," he said.
+Her toughness didn't save her.
+Susanna owned valuable land.
+She was a widow.
+Even her children were suing her (children sued their parents a lot those days).
+From the way he spoke of her, I could tell that he fond of her (or rather, proud).
+I remarked that Susanna was the reason there were so many lawyers in the family.
+Generations of them.

-Of course, I was fascinated.
-Susan Nichols Pulsifer—poet, genealogist, world traveler—came up often in family discussions.
-She was brilliant and intrepid, by all accounts, and my mother-in-law was obviously very fond of her.
+The woman who wrote Witches Breed (some title!), Susan Nichols Pulsifer was a poet and world traveler (like, well into her 90s).
 I wished I had met her.
 But I had her book.
 I turned the pages in search of Susanna.
-On page 29, she is depicted before the magistrates, denying that she had ever had any hand in witchcraft.
+On page twenty-nine, Susanna appears in court, denying that she had ever had any hand in witchcraft.
 The magistrate asks if she knows what “ails thefe people.”
 Susanna’s responses are straightforward: “I do not know.”
 “No, I do not think they are [bewitched].”
 “I desire to lead my life according to the word of God.”
 “If I were such a person [referring to her accusers] I would tell the truth.”

-Although Susanna was unknown to me, I was all too familiar with the dreary evidence that allegedly proved allegiance to the dark lord.
+Being from New England, like I said, I was familiar with the dreary evidence that allegedly proved allegiance to the dark lord.
 Cakes made of hair, blood, urine; dolls stuck with pins; fits (most likely seizures); unseemly behavior (a broad category); the ability to transport oneself; cause disease by a mere look; refusal to recite Scripture.
 In Susanna’s case, she was subjected to particular humiliation while incarcerated: she was stripped in an effort to find what was known as the Devil’s “teat.”
-Although no such growth was found on her body, it was entered in court transcripts that her breasts were unusually full at certain times of day and flaccid at others—which led her jailers to believe that she had suckled the Devil.
-The ignorance of the female body and its function made women a target for superstition of all kinds, and Susanna suffered for it.
+They didn't find it but court transcripts report that her breasts were unusually full at certain times of day and flaccid at others—which led her jailers to believe that she had suckled the Devil (really?).

-The allegations that led to her eventual hanging in 1692 were preceded by two accusations brought against her: the first, she had strangled to death an infant she had born out of wedlock, and her second child was also a bastard.
+The allegations that led to her eventual hanging in 1692 were preceded by two accusations: the first, she had strangled to death an infant she had born out of wedlock, and her second child was also a bastard.
 Her husband, alive at the time, defended his wife and she was acquitted.
-But the stigma attached to her didn’t go away so easily.
-Other stories circulated: crops failing, animals doing her evil bidding, and her habit of verbally threatening people who displeased her.
+But the stigma didn’t go away so easily.
+Other stories circulated: crops failing, animals doing her evil bidding, and her habit of verbally threatening people who displeased her (possibly true).

 None of this impressed me.
 It was disheartening to think that so many women throughout history had to suffer the same fate.
-I was intrigued by one detail of the case that seemed out of the ordinary: Susanna was described as always attractive and clean.
-Indeed, one of her neighbors testified that she had walked to her house during mud season and arrived without so much as a stain on her.
-Teasingly, I said to my husband: “Perhaps she was guilty after all.”
-To which he responded something to the effect: No, she wasn’t, and to suggest anything of the sort was stupid and cruel.
+I was intrigued by one detail of the case that seemed out of the ordinary: Susanna was described as pretty and unusually clean.
+One of her neighbors testified that she had walked to her house during mud season and arrived without a smudge on her.
+I mentioned it to my husband.
+“Maybe she was a witch after all.”
+He looked at me like I was insane.

 He was right.
 There was nothing to laugh about.
 Susanna had a difficult life, spoke out in her own defense, and died a gruesome death.
-I would not speak lightly of her again.
+She deserved my respect, at the very least.